TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 7/Ezekiel 7.2.md

 ---

-And thou, son of man, thus saith the Lord Jehovah unto the land of Israel, An end: the end is come upon the four corners of the land.
+You, son of man, thus says the Lord Yahweh to the land of Israel, An end: the end is come on the four corners of the land.